Jkutkut/42Madrid-Born2beroot/proceso.md

 # Born 2 be root

+- This guide was made for the project 42Cursus-Born2beroot.
+- This guide is designed for those who already created a debian-virtual machine.

 ## Install sudo:

 Install the sudo command to execute super user commands without being root.